-This is the twentieth post in a monthlong series.
+This is the twenty-seventh post in a monthlong series that started here.
 Each post will take about two minutes to read and may include an action item that takes the reader another two minutes to complete.
-I am writing this for an audience of people who know nothing about frequent flier miles, and my goal is that by the end, you know enough to fly for free anywhere you want to go.
+I am writing this for an audience of people who know nothing about frequent flyer miles, and my goal is that by the end, you know enough to fly for free anywhere you want to go.

 Today I’ll continue the theme of cheap paid travel when you don’t have or don’t want to use points.

 This is a topic I love: saving 60% on hotels using Priceline.com.
 If you aren’t being reimbursed for your hotel expenses, and you have any flexibility over which hotel you can stay in, Priceline.com’s “name your own price” bidding tool can save you hundreds of dollars per stay, so bookmark this post!

 As the commercials say, hotels give their unsold inventory to Priceline to sell at a steep discount to get at least some revenue.
 We can swoop in and book hotels through Priceline for a fraction of the retail price, but you have to know the system.

 - How does “Name Your Own Price” work?

 - What trick allows us to circumvent the rules and make it work even better for us?

 - What are the drawbacks of using Priceline that you need to know?